satiracode/owasp-junior-appsec/junior-appsec.md

 How big the potential damage would be?

 **R** - Reproducibility\
-How easy is it to reproduce this attack?
+How easy is to reproduce this attack?

 **E** - Exploitability\
-How hard is it to use this vulnerability?
+How hard is to use this vulnerability?

 **A** - Affected Users\
 How many users would be affected?